Introduction

 Where to Eat and Drink

 Wine!
-There’s a whole cluster of wineries in the hills and valleys of southern Illinois, six just along the loop drive detailed in this book.
+There are a lot of wineries in the hills and valleys of southern Illinois,.
 Try them all (in moderation, of course)!
 Fall is the busiest time to tour, so plan ahead if you want to stay the night in the area.
+For a complete list, pick up a copy of the Shawnee Hills Wine Trail.
 Here are a few to check out:

 Beer!
 If beer is more your thing, you have options, too!
 Big Muddy Brewing is based in Murphysboro.
 While they don’t have a tasting room where you could check out their selections, look for their beer in bars and stores throughout the region (and even in parts of Kentucky, Iowa, Pennsylvania, New York, and New Jersey!).